datalad-handbook/book/docs/basics/101-161-biganalyses.rst

 statistical output images, colour rendered output images, log files, and many more -- in short: A LOT of files.
 Plenty of these outputs are text-based, but there are also many sizable files.
-Depending on the type of analyses that is run, not all types of outputs will be relevant.
+Depending on the type of analysis, not all types of outputs will be relevant.
 At the end of the analysis, one usually has session-, subject-specific, or aggregated "group" directories with many subdirectories filled with log files, intermediate and preprocessed files, and results for all